sts10/blog-hugo/content/post/keepassxc-setup-guide.md

 [KeePassXC](https://keepassxc.org) is a cross-platform, modern open-source password manager.
 It is a community fork of [KeePassX](https://www.keepassx.org/), a native cross-platform port of [KeePass Password Safe](http://keepass.info/), with the goal to extend and improve it with new features and bug fixes.

 This is a basic guide of how to get started with KeePassXC.
-This guide is **for OS X / macOS users**, though note that KeePassXC is built to work with Linux and Windows as well, and this guide may be helpful for those users too.
+This guide is **for OS X / macOS users** (hereto referred to as "macOS"), though note that KeePassXC is built to work with Linux and Windows as well, and this guide may be helpful for those users too.
 Note that I'm not a security expert or professional, so buyer beware from this point on.
 If you spot any errors or have any suggestions for this post, feel free to contact me via [Twitter](https://twitter.com/sts10) or [elsewhere](https://gist.github.com/sts10/4a4e01021b3a5ad42e9b73e0abd7b7e3).

 (I'd like to note that I drew some inspiration and methodology from [Martin Shelton's "KeePass for Beginners" post](https://medium.com/@mshelton/keypass-for-beginners-dc8adfcdad54).)